[slides] Bayesian online learning in non-stationary environments

 Various Bayesian methods have been proposed to tackle some of the problems above.

-However, there hasn’t been a clear way to distinguish these Bayesian methods and there hasn’t been enough recognition of methods outside the ML literature that also tackle non-stationarity (and that can be applied to ML problems).
+- there hasn’t been enough recognition of methods outside the ML literature that also tackle non-stationarity (and that can be applied to ML problems).

 - machine learning — contextual bandits / continual learning / reinforcement learning